 The village prospered in the Roman and Byzantine periods, and its citizens were mainly fishermen (as most of Jesus apostles), farmers, and people that provided services to the Roman road and caravans, including tax collection (as was Matthew).

-Capernaum was partially destroyed in the Persian conquest in the 7th C AD.
-The synagogue and church were destroyed in the Arab period (7th- 12 C AD), but the village continued to function for some time.
+Capernaum was partially destroyed in the Persian conquest in the 7th century AD.
+The synagogue and church were destroyed in the Arab period (7th- 12 century AD), but the village continued to function for some time.
 It then was totally ruined.

 The area was purchased by the Franciscans in 1894; 2/3 of the entire area of ruins were purchased, while the other third was purchased by the Greek Orthodox.
 The excavations were conducted in several seasons (1905-1915, 1968-1984).